kmiklas/usain/README.md

 # Performance

 In addition to avoiding exchange fees and regulations, Usain produces speeds far beyond that of almost all professional data feeds--even those leveraging computers collocated at exchanges.
-With the possible exception of those able to run their scripts *directly on exchange computers*--which is probably illegal, unfathomably costly, or both--Usain beats them all: this is *low* low latency.
+With the possible exception of those able to run their scripts *directly on exchange computers* (which either illegal, unfathomably costly, or both) Usain beats them all: this is *low* low latency.

 Why?
 Because it runs locally on your machine; no fiber, cabling, ethernet, NIC, and all the associated delays.